Heathcote Road

-Heathcote Road was constructed during World War II as a military defence route and a way to bypass the old Illawarra Road which used the ridge lines and a causeway crossing of the Woronora River between Menai and Engadine.
-Construction began in 1940 and was completed in 1943.

-Geography

-Heathcote Road plays a major role in the servicing of traffic travelling between the Illawarra and Western Sydney and also provides access to the Holsworthy Barracks.
+Heathcote Road is a 24 km major arterial road in the south of Sydney, Australia.
+It plays a major role in the servicing of traffic travelling between the Illawarra and Western Sydney, and its eastern end is a constituent part of the A6 route.

-Other major adjoining roads are the M5 Motorway in Liverpool and the New Illawarra Road at Lucas Heights.

-Vegetation
+Route

+Heathcote Road commences at the intersection of Newbridge Road in Moorebank, just east of Liverpool, and heads in a southeasterly direction as a four-lane, single carriageway road, meeting M5 South Western Motorway shortly afterwards.
+Still heading southeast, it enters the more rural areas of southern Sydney, past the Holsworthy Barracks in the northern borders of Heathcote National Park in Holsworthy.
+It meets New Illawarra Road at Lucas Heights, and eventually terminates at the intersection with Princes Highway in Heathcote.

 As its name suggests, the road is generally surrounded by heath, but more often dry eucalyptus woodlands and shrublands with some mallee vegetation.

-Incidents

 The road has a history of accidents, due to its narrow nature, the number of blind corners and the steep gradients.